 Even with many women now going red in all it’s glorious multiple hues, natural red is still unique.
-When I grew up there was Raquel Welch, Ann-Margret, and henna-using Lucille Ball, most identifying with her I Love Lucy version and not her elegant early-film self.
+Growing up I had Raquel Welch and Ann-Margret—curvaceous women unlike myself.
+We also had henna-using Lucille Ball, but most identified her with I Love Lucy, not her elegant early-film self.
 Now redheads are abundant on the television and throughout the movies.

 Reaching the end of my fifties, I find myself feeling differently about every aspect of my bodily self.
-I’ve worked out at least five days a week from 1993 (a broken almost-the-collarbone and the ensuing physical therapy made me start).
-Working to stave off osteoporosis and jiggles in the wrong places, I’ve never been without a workout discipline for long—Pilates, a gym, FitnessGlo, Fitbit, weight bench, and the elliptical (I started carrying a 23-pound backpack while using it!).
-I’m still wearing clothes from 2007, but my body parts have rearranged themselves into some other form.
+I’ve worked out at least five days a week from 1993 (a broken almost-collarbone and the physical therapy made me start).
+Working to stave off osteoporosis and jiggles in the wrong places, I’ve never been without a workout discipline for long.
+Pilates, a gym, FitnessGlo, Fitbit, weight bench, and the elliptical (I started carrying a 23-pound backpack while using it!).
+I’m still wearing clothes from that 2007 Italy trip.
+But my body parts have rearranged themselves into some other form.

 We women are judged daily by what we are on the outside.
-Women are led to believe that unless we dye our hair, we’ll look old and yet haven’t you seen the opposite to be true?
-I can’t speak for women with darker skin tones than freckled me, but the older I got, the more noticeable I felt with dark red hair shocking against my pale face.
-I’m not saying women should stop coloring their hair, but try lightening it a bit.
-I’ll bet you shave five years off your age.
+Women are led to believe that unless we dye our hair, we’ll look old.
+Yet haven’t you seen the opposite to be true?
+I can’t speak for women with darker skin than freckled me, but aging made dark hair noticeable against my paleness.
+Maybe lightening the color shaves five years off our age.

 When watching TV, sometimes I literally fly off the chair in anger.
 Women are bombarded with anorexic, but bra-filling Victoria’s Secret models, with thirty-year olds advertising wrinkle removal creams, hair products to cure every one of our tress-problems, inserts to keep our stilettos (ouch) comfortable (like that’s possible?), mascara that is sure to lengthen our lashes enough that HE will notice us, and shows featuring women wearing cleavage revealing blouses (CSI Miami was notorious for this), Ally McBeal mini-skirts in court (she was the first of too many), doctors (Code Black), and nurses (Chicago Med) wearing nail polish, an EMT (Code Black) with long hair that she leaves untethered, constantly flouncing around—a pony tail while on a call, no pony tail when they get out of the ambulance at the hospital.
 What an insult to women!

-When there’s a normal-bodied woman on the screen—British shows provide this rare sight far more than American TV—I raise my hand in triumph and say, Thank you for that one!
+When there’s a normal-bodied woman on the TV—British more than American—I raise my hand and shout, Thank you!

-Women are still paid less than men for the same work—the last survey I read was .79 to the dollar.
+Women are paid less than men for the same work—the last survey I read was .79 to the dollar.
 Yet men only have to buy shaving cream, razors, and deodorant and they’re good to go.
-They don’t have to worry about us women checking their eyelash length, crow’s feet, or determining that their butt looks overly large in their trousers.
-They don’t have to think about their nail polish—toes and fingers—matching their shoes-purse-belt-earrings-scarf.
+They don’t worry about us checking their eyelash length or determining that their butt looks overly large in their trousers.
+Men don’t think about their nail polish—toes and fingers—matching their shoes-purse-belt-earrings-scarf.
 They throw on a shirt, a tie if we’re lucky, shoes, khakis, and they’re out the door.

-Again, you ask, what does that particular rant have to do with my hair?
+Again, you ask, what does that have to do with the vanity of my hair?

-I got tired.
-I reached the enough is enough point.
-I got worn out with wondering if I put my eye shadow on correctly, if my lipstick smeared, or if my butt did look big in my Levis.
+I got tired, reaching the enough is enough point.
+The world wore me out.
+Did I put eye shadow on correctly, is my lipstick smeared, or does my butt look big in my Levis.

-Then came the latest bout with basal cancer causing a dime-sized hole to be cut, Mohs surgery style, above my right eyebrow in my hair.
+Cancer–what away to erode vanity.
+This was my second bout with basal cancer.
+This one caused a dime-sized hole to be cut—Mohs surgery style—above my right eyebrow in my hair.

-I looked in the mirror and studied the older face looking back at me, seeing the crows feet at my eyes, the new skin around my jaw, and said aloud: enough is enough.
-Time to let it go, let my hair fade from fake red to whatever it is underneath the colors I’ve added.
+I looked in the mirror and studied the older face looking back at me.
+There are crows feet and new skin around my jaw.
+I said aloud, enough is enough.
+Time to let my hair fade from fake red to whatever it is underneath the colors I’ve added.

-Eighteen months ago, I spent an afternoon going through the color-stripping process with my delightful stylist and friend, Dawn Sartori.
-We laughed as the various stages and colors came to light and wondered what the end result would be—it began its slow evolution to these shades I’m sporting now.
+I spent an afternoon going through the color-stripping process with my delightful stylist and friend, Dawn Sartori.
+We laughed as the various stages and colors came to light and wondered what the end result would be.
+It began its slow evolution to these shades I’m sporting now.
 I gave her free reign to whack it off, simply cover up the Mohs hole.

 I’ve been getting curious reactions from people as I’ve let my hair go from its fake auburn to its natural whatever colors these are on my head.

-I have learned to say: I used to be a redhead.
+Learning to say: I used to be a redhead

-I am becoming what I am right now instead of thinking about what I was yesterday, relishing the changes life is giving me and letting go of my past.
+Changing this phrase has knocked a lot of vanity out of me.
+I am becoming what I am right now instead of thinking about what I was yesterday.
+It’s refreshing to relish the changes life is giving me and letting go of my past.

 In my driver’s license photo, my hair is red and cut in a pixie.
-With its current white, silver, strawberry blond, black, red—you get the idea—shoulder length, I’ve been wondering how much I still look like me.
-While TSA had no issue with my un-matching picture, when I went to renew my library card, the woman with multiple lovely highlights on her head of brown hair exclaimed, “This is you?”
-I was stumped for a witty comeback when she made her comeback by adding, “You look so much younger now.”
+With its white, silver, strawberry blond, black, red and shoulder length, I’ve wondered how much I still look like me.
+TSA had no issue with my un-matching picture.
+But when I renewed my library card, the woman with lovely highlights in her brown hair exclaimed, “This is you?”
+I was stumped for a witty comeback when she made added, “You look so much younger now.”

 Which is something I keep hearing.